jwellik/vdapseisutils/README.md

 <img src="https://github.com/jwellik/vdapseisutils/blob/main/img/vseis-logo.png" width=1510 alt="VDAP" />

 NOTE: THIS PACKAGE IS CURRENTLY BEING RESTRUCTURED SO THAT IT IS PIP-INSTALLABLE.
 PLEASE BE PATIENT.
+THE GALLERY EXAMPLES MAY NOT WORK DURING THIS TRANSITION.

 ## Overview
 VDAPSEISUTILS is a set of (mostly) Python code that provides easy methods for common tasks in operational volcano seismology.